If you’re looking to rapidly grow your online video business, you’ve probably heard a lot about OTT apps.

 Your business needs to have an underlying theme that people can get behind.
 It’s that emotion, idea or feeling which makes people feel they want to interact with your channel.

 This doesn’t mean you only create videos around one topic.
 Instead, it means you have a consistent theme that surrounds everything you create.
-Let me show you an example.

 Do you have a clear brand message that attracts people with specific interests, beliefs or from a certain demographic?
 And does it repel people who aren’t a good fit?